 What strikes me about three recent readings by Just Poets (Leah Zazulyer at our JP monthly meeting, M.J.
-Iuppa at Before Your Quiet Eyes bookstore, and Claudia Stanek, featured reader at Writers & Books’ Genesee Reading Series in August), is the range each showed, respectively.
-All are highly respected and at ease within the world of poetry, and each shares her work through care and preparation.
+Iuppa at Before Your Quiet Eyes bookstore, and Claudia Stanek, featured reader at Writers & Books’ Genesee Reading Series in August), is the range each showed.
+All are highly respected and at ease within the world of poetry, and each shares her work with care and preparation.

 Leah Zazulyer’s talk/reading was on Poetry in Translation, specifically Yiddish poets, and one in particular, Israel Emiot.
 She read from her new book, “As Long As We Are Not Alone” selected poems by Israel Emiot.
 She was beautifully prepared: handouts, exercises, and an extensive bibliography for the attendees.
 When Leah read, her presence and delivery silenced the room, as did the lines of Emiot and others.